 The Mail app is showing you the emails that got moved into your Inbox most “recently” instead of your “newest” emails.
 So, if you or a service like SaneBox copies a large number of older emails into your Inbox right now, you may only see those and brand new emails that arrived after the copy.

 Most all other email clients on the face of the planet (including Apple OSX Mail) fetch from your mail server by latest arrivals first instead of most recently copied or moved.
-Or fetch them all, which avoids the problem as well.
+Or they fetch them all, which avoids the problem as well.

 We and others have begged Apple to fix this problematic bug type behavior to no avail.